cbhacks/drnsf/expr/scripting.rst

       Returns a generator which yields an Atom for each node in the project's asset name tree.
 This is the same as calling *root.eachatom()*.

+   .. py:function:: eachasset(basetype=Asset)

+      Returns a generator which yields each asset in the project.

+      An optional ``basetype`` argument may be provided, in which case only the assets of the given type or derived from that type are yielded.

 .. py:function:: P()